 DO: Buy a Quality Paint Booth

-On the other hand, there is no question that going all in on a premium booth will yield great results, but what if you could get similar results with a less expensive booth tailored specifically to your operation?
+On the other hand, there is no question that going all-in on a premium paint booth will yield great results, but what if you could get similar results with a less expensive booth tailored specifically to your operation?

 Many paint booth manufacturers, like Global Finishing Solutions, sell through distribution so that businesses have a resource in their area to guide them through the process.
 This ensures you get the right booth, under warranty, and are saved from all of the hassle described above when buying a used one.
 With local representation, shops have a knowledgeable resource to consult on local codes and regulations.
 Many distributors also assist in replacing parts and filters, as well as providing any service needs when it comes to preventative maintenance or booth repairs.
 Working with the experts, whether you are designing a new facility or buying a new booth for your established shop, will ensure you are paying for a paint booth that aligns with your goals and expected shop output, instead of investing in one that won’t turn a profit.